eclipse/jifa/site/docs/guide/what-is-eclipse-jifa.md

 ## How to Use?

 From the core features currently provided by Jifa, the main usage workflow involves the generation of the file to be analyzed and uploading it to Jifa for analysis.
-Taking a Java heap snapshot as an example, users can initiate an analysis through the following steps:
+Taking Java heap dump analysis as an example, users can initiate an analysis through the following steps:

 - Obtain the heap snapshot file.
 Users can generate a new snapshot file using commands such as `jmap` or `jcmd`.